img02/a-ffxiv-hunt-tracker.ACT/README.md

 # How to use

-Add your directory via the ACT plugin tab
+Add your UFHT directory path via the ACT plugin tab

 Open UFHT by typing '/ufht' into the chatlog.